Friday, November 28, 2025

 I was able to put the whole Cooper Gang together, including the new gal from Hawaii between Penelope and Sly.
 Her name is Moana and this character's name is NOT affiliated with Disney in any way, shape or form or appear in any of the games.
 You need to understand this.
 Also, I have the next Old Man Sly in the works that is gonna be big.
 Keep your eyes peeled for that.
 Of course, Hawaii being a charming place I want to visit since I conquered my fear of flying is because of its names that originate there.
 However, nothing in that has ever got as close as it did with the part where I watched Moana 2 and the live action Lilo and Stitch remake, so I listened to Yasuo's theme in 2XKO for honor.
 Great movies by the way.

-However, while the PS2 does have critically acclaimed and most popular titles like the PS1, there are two outliers that have games that were released on the PS2, but couldn't become successful like those in the PS1 era, the orange marsupial Crash Bandicoot and the purple fiery roastmaster Spyro the Dragon.
-Both of them became kings of the PlayStation in their time in their original trilogies that became the most popular.
+However, while the PS2 does have critically acclaimed and most popular titles like the PS1, there are two outliers that have games that were released on the PS2, but none of them were successful, and they are orange marsupial of unhingedness Crash Bandicoot, and the fiery purple roast master Spyro the Dragon.
+Both of them became kings of the PlayStation during their time in their original trilogies that became the most popular.
 Naughty Dog and Insomniac had a three-game contract with Universal to develop the original trilogies after the release of Way of the Warrior and Disruptor.
 They are the developers of Crash and Spyro that made Universal so amazing even though they treated them like crap just by turning off the air conditioner to the building during crunch time, which is just not cool.

 After Naughty Dog and Insomniac left for Sony to make Jak and Daxter and Ratchet and Clank for the PS2, things took a turn for the franchises after the IPs were passed to different studios to continue the franchises.
-None of the games that came out after the original trilogies came close to the renowned performance of the original trilogies.
+None of the games that came out after the original trilogies came close to the renowned the originals did.
 We can all agree that they all fell short because Universal became a terrible company and they had NO idea what they were doing.
 But I do love some of these games as a kid and been wanting to revisit them today.
 I don't care if none of them came close to how well the originals have performed.
-I just want to revisit the Wrath of Cortex, which sold more units than the original trilogy being an excuse to defend it and its great music.
+I just want to revisit the Wrath of Cortex, which sold more units than the average sales of the original trilogy being an excuse to defend it and its great music.

-But here's another thing.
-Not only the PS2 is developer-friendly, but has great games based on TV shows, movies and anime.
-The Simpsons: Hit & Run became a perfect example of a great game based on a TV show.
+Not only the PS2 is developer-friendly, but has great games based on TV shows, movies and anime, but some of them were met with mixed reception.
+The Simpsons: Hit & Run became a perfect example of a great child-friendly GTA game based on a TV show.
 While not critically acclaimed, it's a decent game overall.
 The plot is bearable and based on the unhinged moments we seen in the Simpsons.
 Then Buffy the Vampire Slayer came along to receive a video game adaptation.
 There are games based on anime like Dragon Ball Z, One Piece and Naruto.
 They became successful.
 These games are what made the PS2 so appealing.
-Japanese companies were able to develop games for the PS2 well without losing any money.
+Japanese companies were able to develop games for the PS2 well without losing any money, including the .hack games, which come in volumes.

 I prefer to play my oldies on PS5 rather than buying a PS2 or PS1 and its games because downloading classics on PS5 and PS4 is much faster and they have shorter load times when playing them in any of the modern systems.
 You don't even have to purchase a PS2 and its physical games.
 Heck, Tekken 3 launched in the classics catalog and this was met with excitement from nostalgic gamers.

-When it comes to not just PS2 games, but also PS1 games that have silent copyright and trademark notice screens and logos after that, they have been my favorite part in gaming.
+When it comes to not just PS2 games, but also PS1 games that have silent copyright and trademark notice screens and logos after them, they have been my favorite part in gaming.
 I would reset my console to watch the flow over and over.
 Fast forward to now, playing PS1 and PS2 games given me an option to record the flows and that's something I would do.
 They don't take up too much space.
 See, embracing the copyright and trademark notice screens and the logos after them was the reason why the 6th generation of gaming had to be the best and I am still embracing them today once I record them.
-It applied to what I saw in 2XKO, all-female matches.
-They made me say "Come on, ladies, don't go easy on each other."
-That also made me think of not just the Buffy the Vampire Slayer promo on the WB, which I know it led to having a video game adaptation with the nuances in it, but also that Last Generation gameplay I experienced.

 All of this is why the PS2 is our most favorite console of all time.
 We can be able to celebrate the console's 25th year by playing PS2 games on the PS4 and PS5, including Tomb Raider: Anniversary and Soul Calibur III, which are the two new PS2 games launching on the classics catalog this year and they are going to be a part of the PS2's 25th year celebration to make things even more exciting.